datashines/datashines.github.io/_posts/2024-04-14-Becoming-a-Birtish-Citizen.md

 </object>
 _Download this pdf_ [here](https://datashines.github.io/data/2024-04-14-Becoming-a-Birtish-Citizen/1st_Referee_Declaration_MN1.pdf)

-I was lucky to have 2 British friends of Indian origin who are Directors of Limited Company - everything that satisfies the [referee eligibility criteria](https://www.edgewaterlegal.com/insight/referees-in-british-citizenship-applications-why-who-what-where-when-and-how/)
+I was lucky to have 2 British friends of Indian origin who are Directors of Limited Company - ticking all boxes to satisfy the [referee eligibility criteria](https://www.edgewaterlegal.com/insight/referees-in-british-citizenship-applications-why-who-what-where-when-and-how/)
 Make sure to have 2 such people in your mind while you're about to or before you apply for naturalisation, as this becomes a bottleneck for many.

 ### Uploading documents via UKVCAS